huggingface/nn_pruning/doc/src/files/README.jinja.md

 - 3rd network : we can shrink BERT-base by ~60%, speedup inference by 1.8x and still have a ***better*** network
 - nth network: we can select a tradeoff between speed and accuracy, depending on the final application.
-- last network: pruned using a slightly different method that gives faster networks but with a significant drop in F1.
+- last network: pruned using a slightly different "structured pruning" method that gives faster networks but with a significant drop in F1.

 **Additional remarks**
 - The parameter reduction of the BERT-large networks are actually higher compared to the original network: 40% smaller than BERT-base means actually 77% smaller than BERT-large.